simoninireland/simplicial/doc/implementation/simplicialcomplex.rst

 * :meth:`SimplicialComplex.addSimplex` to perform basic addition of simplices

-* :meth:`SimplicialComplex.deleteSimplex` to delete simplices
+* :meth:`SimplicialComplex._deleteSimplex` (private method) to delete simplices

+* :meth:`SimplicialComplex.containsSimplex` to test for membership

+And possibly also:

 * :meth:`SimplicialComplex.simplices` to enumerate simplices